-Total loans outstanding were \$1.54 billion at December 31, 2023, an increase of \$85.5 million, or 5.9%, from loans at December 31, 2022.
-The increase in loans was due to increases in our core portfolio and in purchased participations, predominantly in our production and intermediate-term and rural infrastructure loans.
+Total loans outstanding were \$1.59 billion at December 31, 2024, an increase of \$55.6 million, or 3.6%, from loans at December 31, 2023.
+The increase in loans was due to an increase in our core portfolio, partially offset by a decrease in our purchased participations.
+Real estate, production and intermediate-term, and agribusiness loans increased, partially offset by a decrease in rural infrastructure loans.
 The types of loans outstanding at December 31 are reflected in the following table.

-202 3 202 2022 20 (dollars in thousands) Amount Percent Amount Amount Percent Amount Percent Real estate mortgage \$ 946,707 61.6% \$ 942,374 64.9% \$ 884,391 64.3% Production and intermediate-term 276,035 18.0% 229,723 15.8% 240,148 17.5% Agribusiness 201,600 13.1% 195,262 13.5% 171,148 12.4% Rural infrastructure 100,725 6.6% 71,550 4.9% 70,827 5.1% Agricultural export finance 11,108 0.7% 11,781 0.8% 8,512 0.6% Rural residential real estate 14 18 23 - Mission-related 728 739 0.1% 738 0.1% Total \$1,536,917 100.0% \$1,451,447 100.0% \$1,375,787 100.0%
+202 4 202 3 2022 (dollars in thousands) Amount Percent Amount Percent Amount Percent Real estate mortgage \$ 976,262 61.3% \$ 946,707 61.6% \$ 942,374 64.9% Production and intermediate-term 297,432 18.7% 276,035 18.0% 229,723 15.8% Agribusiness 214,943 13.5% 201,600 13.1% 195,262 13.5% Rural infrastructure 92,089 5.8% 100,725 6.6% 71,550 4.9% Agricultural export finance 11,120 0.7% 11,108 0.7% 11,781 0.8% Rural residential real estate 9 - 14 18 Mission-related 653 - 728 - 739 0.1% Total \$ 1,592,508 100.0% \$ 1,536,917 100.0% \$ 1,451,447 100.0%

-Real estate mortgage loans outstanding increased slightly from year-end 2022 to year-end 2023 primarily due to an increase in our core portfolio.
+Real estate mortgage loans outstanding increased from year-end 2023 to year-end 2024 primarily due to an increase in real estate sales in the fourth quarter of 2024, along with aging land owners taking advantage of increased real estate prices and selling their real estate.
 Long-term mortgage loans are primarily used to purchase, refinance, or improve real estate.
 These loans have maturities ranging from 5 to 40 years.
 Real estate mortgage loans are also made to rural homeowners.
 By federal regulation, a real estate mortgage loan must be secured by a first lien and may only be made in an amount up to 85% of the original appraised value of the property, or up to 97% of the appraised value, if the loan is guaranteed by certain state, federal, or other governmental agencies.
 Under our current underwriting standards, we lend less than the regulatory limit of 85% of the appraised value of the property.

-The production and intermediate-term loans increased from year-end 2022 to year-end 2023 primarily due to our focused efforts to increase production loans in our core portfolio through marketing strategies.
-Increases were also noted due to additional draws on existing participations purchased.
+The production and intermediate-term loans increased from year-end 2023 to year-end 2024 primarily due to an increase in seasonal equipment trades, increased usage of existing lines of credit and continued focused marketing efforts to increase production loans in our core portfolio.
 Production loans are used to finance the ongoing operating needs of agricultural producers and generally match the borrower's normal production and marketing cycle, which is typically 12 months.
 Intermediate-term loans are generally used to finance depreciable capital assets of a farm or ranch.
 Intermediate-term loans are written for a specific term, 1 to 15 years, with most loans being less than 10 years.
 Our production and intermediate-term loan portfolio shows some seasonality.
 Borrowings increase throughout the planting and growing seasons to meet farmers' operating and capital needs.
 These loans are normally at their lowest levels following the harvest and then increase in the spring and throughout the rest of the year as borrowers fund operating needs.

 Agribusiness loan volume increased due to increased participations purchased.
-Agribusiness loans are used to finance farm related businesses, cooperatives, and process and marketing businesses.
+Agribusiness loans are used to finance farm related businesses, cooperatives, and processing and marketing businesses.
+At December 31, 2024, 100% of agricultural export finance volume was a result of loan participations purchased.

-An increase was also noted in rural infrastructure loan volume, where 100% of the loan volume was due to loan participations in communication, energy, and waste/water portfolios.
-Additionally, at December 31, 2023 100% of agricultural export finance volume was a result of loan participations purchased.
+A decrease was noted in rural infrastructure loan volume, where 100% of the loan volume was due to participations in communication, energy, and waste/water portfolios.